tera-toolbox-mods/tera-guide/readme.md

 --- | --- | ---
 \- | Toggles the guide module | \-
 debug | Toggles debug mode | debug(enables everything), hp, abnormal, skill, boss, chat(prints to in chat rather than console), dm, qb event | triggeres an event, where you are the entity.
 Used for testing | First argument is a **type** from "Options".
-The second argument contains the values.
-Example: `/8 guide event spawn '{"id": 500, "sub_delay": 5000}'` stream | Toggles streamer mode | \-
+The second argument contains the values(or the keyword `trigger`).
+Example: `/8 guide event spawn '{"id": 500, "sub_delay": 5000}'`, `/8 guide event trigger "h-444-2000-97"` stream | Toggles streamer mode | \-

 ## Supported